 (a) the score obtained by the unsuccessful tenderer concerned, and

-(b) the score obtained by the lowest scoring tenderer who was admitted to the framework in respect of each criterion assessed by the contracting entity.
+(a) the scores obtained by the tenderer concerned in respect of each criterion assessed by the contracting authority, and

-(7) However, a contracting entity may decide to withhold any information referred to in paragraph (2)(c) regarding the award of a contract, the conclusion of a framework agreement or admittance to a dynamic purchasing system if the release of such information—
+(7) However, a contracting authority may decide to withhold any information referred to in paragraph (2)(c) regarding the award of a contract, the conclusion of a framework agreement or admittance to a dynamic purchasing system if the release of such information—

 (a) would impede law enforcement,